James 4:6, "But He gives more grace. Therefore He says: 'God resists the proud, But gives grace to the humble.

 The mindset of always being right in all things.

 Another subtle sign of a Prideful Christian is an inability to receive correction.
 When you are not open to correction, it can lead to stubbornness and rebellion.
-The Bible says that God disciplines those he loves (Hebrews 12:6), and correction is an essential part of spiritual progress.
+The Bible says that God disciplines those he loves (Hebrews 12:6), and correction is an essential part of spiritual progress

 To deal with this, you need to learn to receive correction with a humble and teachable spirit.

-time to reflect on how you can grow from it.
+Be open to feedback and take the time to reflect on how you can grow from it.

 3. Comparing Yourself to Others